Rural Health

 Hawaiian Weight Management Program Aims for Healthy, Happy Lives

-Highlights Kūlana Hawaii, a weight management program that helps Native Hawaiians and the medically underserved population on the islands of Oahu and Molokai.
+Highlights Kūlana Hawaii, a weight management program employs an integrated team of health professionals to address internal and external factors relating to weight management on the islands of Oahu and Molokai.

 Author(s): Jami Schumacher